lordofthemind/bark/README.md

 - **Non-destructive.** Before modifying any file, bark creates a timestamped backup.
 Every change can be reverted with `bark restore`.
 - **Template-driven.** The header text is fully configurable: embed the file path, author, date, project name, or any static variable you define.
 - **Fast.** Files are processed in parallel with Rayon.
 Binary files, gitignored paths, and files over the size limit are skipped automatically.
+- **CI-ready.** `bark check` exits with code 1 if any headers are missing or stale — drop it straight into a pre-commit hook or CI pipeline.
 - **74+ file types** across four comment styles out of the box.
 Extend with your own.

 ---